wisehodl/go-honeybee/README.md

 URLs are normalized by the pool.
 For example: `wss://peer.example.com`, `wss://peer.example.com/`, and `WSS://Peer.Example.Com:443` all identify the same peer.

-Every time a connection is established, `EventConnected` is emitted.
-Every time a connection drops for any reason, `EventDisconnected` is emitted.
+Every time a connection is established, `OutboundEventConnected` is emitted.
+Every time a connection drops for any reason, `OutboundEventDisconnected` is emitted.
 A peer that reconnects three times produces three Connected/Disconnected pairs.

 Keepalive is configured via `WithOutboundKeepaliveTimeout`.
 The worker records a heartbeat on every inbound message and every successful send.
 If no heartbeats come in before the keepalive timer runs out, the connection is proactively disconnected and reconnected.
 When set to zero, the keepalive mechanism is disabled.

 `Send` returns `ErrConnectionUnavailable` during the gap between a disconnect and the next successful reconnect.
-Callers should try again after observing an `EventConnected` event and maintain their own write buffers.
+Callers should try again after observing an `OutboundEventConnected` event and maintain their own write buffers.

 Dial failures surface on `pool.Errors()`.
 These do not stop the pool though.
 It will continue retrying according to the connection's retry config and the keepalive mechanism.

 ## Extensibility

 The pool owns peer registry, event plumbing, and lifecycle.
 The worker owns what happens on the wire.
-Everything between `pool.Add` or `pool.Connect` and the `EventPeerDisconnected`/`EventDisconnected` event is the worker's responsibility, and it is fully replaceable.
+Everything between `pool.Add` or `pool.Connect` and the `InboundEventDisconnected`/`OutboundEventDisconnected` event is the worker's responsibility, and it is fully replaceable.

 ### The Worker Interface